 3. Visit Vilnius Cathedral (Cathedral Basilica of St Stanislaus and St Ladislaus of Vilnius)

-This Cathedral is seen as the most important icon of Roman Catholicism in the city and is a top pilgrimage sites for catholics in Lithuania.
+This Cathedral is seen as the most important icon of Roman Catholicism in the city and is a top pilgrimage site for catholics in Lithuania.

-When you enter the cathedral, you’ll often find pilgrims fall to their knees in prayer.
-The Cathedral Basilica of St Stanislaus and St Ladislaus of Vilnius is seen as the heart of catholic spiritual life.
+When you enter the cathedral, you’ll often find pilgrims falling to their knees in prayer.
+The Cathedral Basilica of St Stanislaus and St Ladislaus of Vilnius is seen as the heart of Catholic spiritual life.

-Years ago, the Grand Dukes of Lithuania were crowned here and many famous icons in Lithuanian history have graves inside its walls.
+Years ago, the Grand Dukes of Lithuania was crowned here and many famous icons in Lithuanian history have graves inside its walls.

-The originally cathedral was built all the way back in 1251 when the majority of Lithuania was Pagan.
+The original cathedral was built all the way back in 1251 when the majority of Lithuania was Pagan.
 Then, when Lithuania converted to Christianity in the 14th century the cathedral was expanded.

 During the Soviet Era, it was converted into a warehouse.
 But, masses started again in 1988.